andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 He then tells us about the different varieties of maguey that are used for mezcal, similar to wine varietals.
-There are dozens of different types but Espadin is by far the most common, accounting for around 90% of mezcal production.
+There are dozens of different types but Espad&iacute;n is by far the most common, accounting for around 90% of mezcal production.
 We're in luck today, though, as Cameron has two other types
 - Cenizo and Madrecuishe (the two on the left in the below photo) - that he says will knock our socks off.